JeongChanYoung/wave_block/README.md

-# Android Tetris
+# Android Wave Block

-This game is Android Tetris.
+This game is Android Wave Block.
 It is made by java API without physics engine library.
 You can play and remake them.
-One thing I want to tell you is that this tetris have patterns so you may feel difficult a little :)
+One thing I want to tell you is that this Wave Block have patterns so you may feel difficult a little :)

 Have a fun.